Former Colombian soldier pleads not guilty to charges linked to murder of Haitian President

-Former Colombian soldier pleads not guilty to charges linked to murder of Haitian PresidentWednesday, April 06, 2022
+Former Colombian soldier pleads not guilty to charges linked to murder of Haitian PresidentTuesday, April 05, 2022

 |

-MIAMI, Florida (CMC) — The former Colombian soldier, extradited to the United States last January on charges linked to the assassination of Haitian President Jovenel Moise in July last year, has pleaded not guilty when he appeared in court on Monday.
+MIAMI, Florida (CMC) – The former Colombian soldier extradited to the United States in January on charges linked to the assassination of Haitian President Jovenel Moise in July last year, has pleaded not guilty when he appeared in court on Monday.

 Mario Antonio Palacios, 43, is accused in the United States of conspiracy to commit murder or kidnapping outside the United States and providing material support resulting in death.